aupac/ember-aupac-typeahead/README.md

 Sorry, this addon is not yet ready for consumption!

 ## aupac-ember-data-typeahead
-The `aupac-ember-data-typeahead` component is an extension of `aupac-typeahead` and assumes you are using ember-data to retrieve you data remotely.
+The `aupac-ember-data-typeahead` component is an extension of the more generic `aupac-typeahead` and assumes you are using ember-data to retrieve you data remotely.
 This allows ember-data user to streamline the use of this component into a single line in their template.

 ### Component Attributes
 In addition to all the features supported by `aupac-typeahead` (see below), `aupac-ember-data-typeahead` supports the following: